-'Specified Non-Profit Organisation' means a body corporate or other legal person, trustees of a trust, partnership, other association or organisation and any equivalent or similar structure or arrangement, established solely or primarily to raise or distribute funds for charitable, religious, cultural, educational, political, social, fraternal purposes or any other type of welfare activity with the intention of benefiting the public or a section of the public and which -
+'Specified Non-Profit Organisation' means a body corporate or other legal person, trustees of a trust, partnership, other association or organisation and any equivalent or similar structure or trust, established solely or primarily to raise or distribute funds for charitable, religious, cultural, educational, political, social, fraternal purposes or any other type of welfare activity with the intention of benefiting the public or a section of the public specified by the Centre and may be based on:

-- i. has an annual or anticipated annual income of NADor more; - ii. receives donations or remittances from one or more higher risk jurisdictions; and - iii. has remitted, or is anticipated to remit, at least 30% of its income in any one year to one or more ultimate recipients in or from one or more higher risk jurisdictions.
+- i. receives donations or remittances from one or more higher risk jurisdictions; and or - ii. has remitted, remittance or is anticipated to remit, at least 30% of its income in any one year to one or more ultimate recipients in or from one or more higher risk jurisdictions; or - iii. the findings of a sectoral or national risk assessments, trend or typology report.

-4.2.16.
+4.3.18.
 Definitions of Virtual Asset, Virtual Asset Service Provider